 Customer Relationship Management Strategies for Software and Services Providers

-this customer relationship management article on TechRepublic.
-I think these are relevant whether you are an IT consultant or software solution provider.
-These are powerful, so rather than create our own top-10 list, I've added my commentary to their list.
+These top 10 customer relationship management strategies for technology providers were originally summarized nicely on TechRepublic.
+I think these are relevant whether you are an IT consultant or software solution provider: